Simmons First National Corporation research snapshot

 Business essence

-Customers pay Simmons First National for local banking relationships, deposit safety, real estate and commercial loans, and wealth management services across Arkansas and neighboring states.
-The business model rewards consistent credit underwriting, low-cost deposit gathering, and expense discipline over rapid growth.
+Customers pay Simmons First National for local banking relationships, deposit safety, real estate and commercial loans, and wealth management across a six-state Mid-South footprint.
+The business model rewards disciplined credit underwriting, low-cost deposit gathering, and expense control more than rapid growth.

 Moat

-SFNC benefits from long-standing community relationships, a well-known brand in Arkansas, a stable low-cost deposit base, and conservative underwriting.
-The moat is narrow because its geographic footprint limits market size, deposit switching costs are modest, and larger regional and national competitors operate in the same markets.
+SFNC benefits from long-standing community relationships, a 117-year dividend record, a stable low-cost deposit base, and conservative underwriting.
+The moat is narrow because the geographic footprint limits market size, deposit switching costs are modest, and larger regional and national competitors operate in the same markets.

 Munger risk inversion